sharkwouter/oceanpop/README.md

 ### Controls

-Match Theory can be played with a keyboard or gamepad.
+Match Theory can be played with a keyboard, mouse or gamepad.
 Here each will be listed.

 #### Keyboard